marwan-at-work/vecty-router/README.md

 ### Usage

 You don't need to declare your routes at the top level.
-You can decalre them inside any component and if they match they will render, otherwise, router will render an empty div instead.
+You can declare them inside any component and if they match they will render, otherwise, router will render an empty div instead.

 ```go